dynamo07/easy_draw/README.md

 Pressing a color key (**R, G, B, Y, C, O, P, K, W, V**) changes the color to red, green, blue, yellow, cyan, orange, pink, black, white, or violet.
 To apply a highlighter style to a color, press **Ctrl + the corresponding color key** (e.g., **Ctrl + R**).

 **Clicking the right mouse button** enables you to type text at the cursor's location.
 A vertical line indicates the text size, which you can adjust with the mouse wheel.
-To exit text mode, click the left mouse button or hold it down to draw.
+To exit text mode, click the left mouse button or hold it to draw.

 Pressing **E** toggles the eraser mode.
 Hold the left mouse button to erase drawings.
 A square indicates the eraser size, which you can change by scrolling the mouse wheel.
 To exit the eraser mode, press **E**, a color key, or right-click.